r-box/boxr/README.md

 In this release, we add new some functions and supersede others in an effort to harmonize function-names.
 In fact, this will likely be a theme going forward.
-You can use new functions:
+You can use new (or newly-named) functions:

   - to manage collaborations (sharing files and folders):
     `box_collab_create()`.